Anaxagoras: History, Achievements & Facts

 The charges against Anaxagoras were brought by Cleon, a warmongering Athenian general and statesman.
 Athenian statesman and pro-democracy politician Pericles stood in defense of his former tutor during the trial.

-Some accounts state that the charges brought against him had to do with his conciliatory tone towards the Persians.
+Some accounts state that the charges brought against him were anything but political.
+Anaxagoras’s political views took conciliatory tone towards the Persians, one of the Athens’ fiercest rivals.
 In any case, the philosopher found himself having to go into exile around 437 B.C.

 Some historians opine that the charges brought against Anaxagoras were politically inspired by foes of Pericles, particularly Cleon who had convinced many Athenians that Anaxagoras was to blame for the Peloponnesian War (431 – 404 BC).